ShirleyLiuXQ/ShirleyLiuXQ.github.io/index.md

 ## Academic:
 I am a postdoc at Oxford Statistics working with [Prof. Patrick Rebeschini](https://www.stats.ox.ac.uk/~rebeschi/).
-I’m particularly interested in exploring online learning, and first-order methods (e.g., studying the training dynamics of simplified versions of popular ML architectures like neural networks and attention mechanisms under gradient descent).
+I’m particularly interested in exploring online learning, and first-order methods (e.g., studying the training dynamics of simplified versions of popular machine learning architectures like neural networks and attention mechanisms under gradient descent).

 I completed my PhD at Cambridge in 2024, where I was fortunate to be advised by [Prof Ramji Venkataramanan](https://rv285.github.io/).
 My PhD work focused on **information theory** and **statistical learning**, and was driven by a desire to answer questions like: given a complex statistical estimation problem, what is the  minimal amount of data we need to estimate the underlying signal?
 Can we design efficient, mathematically-principled algorithms attempting to approach the minimum?